Taylor Public Records Directory

 Criminal Records

-The criminal records system in Loup County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Loup County Sheriff's Office and the Nebraska State Patrol are responsible for maintaining these records.
-Residents can run background checks through the Nebraska Bureau of Investigation, which provides comprehensive criminal history reports.
+The criminal records system in Loup County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can run background checks through the Nebraska State Patrol, which provides criminal history reports.
 These reports include information on arrests, convictions, and any registered sex offenders in the area.

 Public Records Access